 Events and membership

 If you sign up for one of our events, like a fundraising event or support event, we will use your contact details to provide you with information about the event and to support you with any associated fundraising.
 If you join our membership scheme, we will use your data to send you your membership benefits, information about other ways to get involved with us and to make sure the information we send you is relevant to you.

 If you buy a product from our shop, we will use the information you provide to complete your order.
-We will also use your details to ask you to fill in a feedback survey via a survey agent about the products you’ve bought.
-We need to share your information with our suppliers to do this, but we’ll keep your data safe when we do this.
-Please see “Who we share your data with” for more details.
+We will also use your details to ask you to complete a feedback survey via a survey agent about the products you’ve bought.
+We need to share your information with our suppliers to do this, but we’ll keep your data safe while we’re doing this.
+Please see the section about who we share your information with for more details.
 If we notice that you’ve left items in your shopping basket without checking out, we will send you an automatic reminder.
 If an item is out of stock, you can also choose to receive a reminder when it’s back in stock.

 Research grant applications